May Minamahal (film): Casting

 Aga Muhlach and Aiko Melendez previously appeared in the 1992 film, Sinungaling Mong Puso, before they were cast in the film.
-Muhlach previously worked with writer-director Jose Javier Reyes through the 1992 MMFF entry Bakit Labis Kitang Mahal, where the latter served as the director and the former as one of the film's three lead stars, alongside Ariel Rivera and Lea Salonga.
+Muhlach previously worked with writer-director Jose Javier Reyes through the MMFF entry from the previous year, Bakit Labis Kitang Mahal, where the latter served as the director and the former as one of the film's three lead stars, alongside Ariel Rivera and Lea Salonga.

 May Minamahal is also the first Star Cinema project for Agot Isidro, Nikka Valencia, Boots Anson-Roa (it served as her comeback film after living overseas), and Claudine Barretto as well as the two cast members of ABS-CBN's then-youth variety show Ang TV: Fina Peralejo and Lailani Terrobias.
 Then-newcomer Isko Moreno, who began his prominence in the entertainment landscape in 1993, was cast as the high school-aged Carlitos and it served as his major break, alongside his hosting performances at GMA Network's variety show That's Entertainment.

 Filming

-Few of the film's personnel and resources were from Regal Films, as well as the filming unit itself.
-The film was shot around Metro Manila, particularly in the city of San Juan, where they filmed scenes set in the household of Monica and her family.
+A few of the film's personnel and resources were from Regal Films, as well as the filming unit itself.
+The film was shot around Metro Manila, particularly in the city of San Juan, where they shot scenes set in the Fernandez family household.